ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 # Now, we will now add plugins.
 There are three main types of plugins we normally want in a task in order: an input, a filter, and an output.

     rss:
 # This is an example of an input plugin, the first one to run in a task.
 This tells FlexGet where do you want it to look for things.
-In this example, we tell to look into rss feeds.
+In this example, we tell FlexGet to look into the RSS feeds for any updates.

       url: https://rss.to/any/f4lt3r-h4h4
 # Here, you'll add your RSS link